Ben Weston (Days of Our Lives): General

-In response to the original casting call looking for attractive actors, Luke Kerr said, "Finding beautiful actors is all well and good, but please make sure they can act before letting them sign on the dotted line. " On-Air On-Soaps said "Gaston fits the bill perfectly" considering his musical background.
+In response to the original casting call looking for attractive actors, Luke Kerr said, "Finding beautiful actors is all well and good, but please make sure they can act before letting them sign on the dotted line."
+On-Air On-Soaps said "Gaston fits the bill perfectly" considering his musical background.
 In response to the recast, Omar Nobles of TVSource Magazine said, "I am THRILLED with this news."
 He continued and praised Wilson for his charm and charisma.
 Nobles stated, "I rank this recast as an instant UPGRADE."
 Wilson ranked at #10 on Daytime Confidential's list of the "10 Best Soap Newbies of 2013" having recently wrapped short lived stint on All My Children.
 Wilson's appearance on the list was only days after he had secretly booked the role of Ben.
 Wilson also ranked at #3 on the soap blog's list of the "10 Daytime Soap Opera Hunks We'd Love to Take Underwear Shopping."
 Jamey Giddens said, "Is it any wonder CBS Daytime decided to make Robert Scott Wilson the first-ever male model on The Price is Right?
 Since then, the gorgeous hunk has proven to have impressive chops on two daytime soaps."
 Despite Wilson being a popular casting choice, the writing for his character was very poorly received.
 Daytime Confidential listed the exploration of the character's backstory at #2 in its list of the "10 Worst Soap Opera Storylines of 2014."
 The blog admitted that had the actors (including Wilson's costars Chrishell Stause and James Read) been cast in a more established roles, "we doubt they'd be on a worst list."
 The site specifically said he should have been cast in the role of Andrew Donovan, son of supercouple Shane and Kimberly (Charles Shaughnessy and Patsy Pease) and brother to Theresa Donovan (Jen Lilley).
 On the character's love triangle with Abigail and Chad, Giddens said it "isn't exactly compelling" and he also reiterated that the character of Andrew Donovan would've been better for story purposes.

+In 2020, Charlie Mason from Soaps She Knows placed Ben at #33 on their list of the 35 most memorable characters from Days of Our Lives, saying that "If you had told us a few years ago that Days of Our Lives was going to transform Robert Scott Wilson’s Necktie Killer into its foremost romantic lead, we’d have laughed our butts off.
+And then we’d have had to say, “Sorry, our bad.
+You nailed it.”"